quacksouls/bitburner/doc/guide/gang.md

 the costs include:

 1. Reset the gangster's progress and stats.
-This is usually not a downside because the boosted stat multipliers can help the ascendeded member to quickly level up again.
+This is usually not a downside because the boosted stat multipliers can help the ascended member to quickly level up again.
 1. The gangster loses all non-Augmentation equipment.
 This might or might not be a problem, depending on your current funds and the percentage discount you get in the equipment shop.
 Higher respect means you get a higher discount in